h5bp/Front-end-Developer-Interview-Questions/src/questions/css-questions.md

 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
 * What is the CSS `display` property and can you give a few examples of its use?
-* What's the difference between inline and inline-block?
+* What is the difference between inline and inline-block?
-* What's the difference between the "nth-of-type()" and "nth-child()" selectors?
+* What is the difference between the "nth-of-type()" and "nth-child()" selectors?
-* What's the difference between a relative, fixed, absolute and statically positioned element?
+* What is the difference between a relative, fixed, absolute and statically positioned element?
 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
 * Have you used CSS Grid?
 * Can you explain the difference between coding a web site to be responsive versus using a mobile-first strategy?